priyank200/Instagram-Crawler/README.md

 ## Type of data scrap from and Instagram account
 If the account is public
-A.) General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
+Markup: -General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
-B.) Profile picture.
+        -Profile picture.
-C.) Posts present in feed post by the owner of the account (All the images and videos).
+        -Posts present in feed post by the owner of the account (All the images and videos).
-D.) text files of all the caption of all the corresponding post.
+        -text files of all the caption of all the corresponding post.
-E.) .csv file of follower's username.
+        -.csv file of follower's username.
-F.) .csv file of following's username.
+        -.csv file of following's username.
-G.) List of the people like the post.
+        -List of the people like the post.
-H.) List of the people comment on the post.
+        -List of the people comment on the post.
-I.) List of count of likes on each post.
+        -List of count of likes on each post.
-J.) List of count of comments on each post.
+        -List of count of comments on each post.
 If the account is private
-A.) General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
+Markup: -General Details (Username, User-Id, Number of Followers, Number of Following, Number of posts, Bio-data).
-B.) Profile picture.
+        -Profile picture.

 ## how to use
 step 1: Make a github clone using comment git clone comment